DavidIsraelN/oop1_project/README.txt

 // ------------------------------------------------------
 # Notes -

-* When demon is freeze, it behavior without changes.
+* When demon is freeze, it behaves without changes.
 * Supe pacman it Demons, and they return to their original position
 * Gifts are chosen randomly when the level is created.
 * There are two singleton classes. for resources and for sounds.
 * There is the option to press on buttons in menu, by the keyboard keys (according to the first char - except in choosing level it by number).
 * The dimensions of the window are the same in all the program.
+* In order to direction Pacman, you don't need to press on the keys all the time, but you press once on the direction, and it continues to go until a new direction is selected.
+  Additionally, if you chose an illegal direction, it will go to it as soon as it is possible.

 * There is more, we didn't have enough time.